google/santa/docs/development/sync-protocol.md

 }
 ```

-Old style rule

 ### Postflight

 The postflight stage is used for the client to inform the sync server that it has successfully finished syncing.
-After sending the request the client is expected to update its internal state applying any configuration changes sent by the sync server during the preflight step.
+After sending the request, the client is expected to update its internal state applying any configuration changes sent by the sync server during the preflight step.

 This stage uses an HTTP POST request to the url `/postflight/<machine_id>`